Sonika-gupta/todo-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run dev`
+Runs the react-app in the development mode along with server `todo-pg` on port 3002.
+Set up [todo-pg](https://github.com/Sonika-gupta/todo-pg) before running this command.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits in todo-react and server will reload if you make edits in todo-pg.
+You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\